-We know that if the final rules adopt the salary level of the proposed rules (\$50,440 per year), almost five million employees who are currently exempt from minimum wage and overtime requirements will have to be reclassified as non-exempt, or hourly, employees.
-The rules also propose having the white collar salary level (and the highly compensated employee compensation rate) automatically increase each year.
-These would be tied either to a cost of living index or to a set percentile of earnings across all salaried workers.
+The final rules adopted a salary level of \$47,476 per year, meaning that almost five million employees who are currently exempt from minimum wage and overtime requirements will have to be reclassified as non-exempt, or hourly, employees.
+The rules also have the white collar salary level (and the highly compensated employee compensation rate) automatically increase each year.
+These are tied either to a cost of living index or to a set percentile of earnings across all salaried workers.